lieuzhenghong/lieuzhenghong.github.io-source/_includes/projects.md

 Form Letterer allows you to quickly generate Word documents from a template, while Form Emailer lets you send personalised emails with different files attached.
-They synergise as you can use Form Letterer to generate unique documents and then send unique emails with Form Emailer.
+They synergise as you can use Form Letterer to generate unique documents and then send those documents in personalised emails with Form Emailer.

 This project was borne out of the inadequacy of Outlook's Mail Merge.
-One of the "killer features" this software suite has is the ability to send unique attachments, which Outlook Mail Merge lacked.
+One of the "killer features" this software suite has is the ability to send unique attachments (a different attachment to each recipient), which Outlook Mail Merge lacked.
 Another cool feature is it supports arbitrary Python code in substitutions, which allows for amazing features Mail Merge just can't support like conditional execution.

 Written in Python.